sungjae-cho/Medical-Neuroscience-Duke/5-Neural_Signaling.md

 - Membrane permeability and membrane potential interact each other.
 - Membrane permeability changes are essential to form action potentials

-## Ionic Basis of the Action Potential, part 1
+## Video: Ionic Basis of the Action Potential, part 1

 - Keywords: transient inward current, delayed outward current
 - The transient inward current reverses near 50mV.
 - The delayed outward current steadily increases.

-## Ionic Basis of the Action Potential, part 2
+## Video: Ionic Basis of the Action Potential, part 2

 - Keywords: conductance, inactivation
 - The early current is carried by sodium.